ralatsdc/emacs/README.md

 ## Quickstart

 1. Clone the emacs setup repository.
-The resulting directoryt is referred to as EMACS_HOME below.
+The resulting directory is referred to as EMACS_HOME below.
 ```
 $ git clone git@github.com:ralatsdc/emacs.git
 ```